 Posted in: Album Review, Music, Uncategorized

-Listening to Lavender is like reading a fantasy novel before “maturity” ruined that for you.
+Listening to Lavender is like reading a fantasy novel.
 Nandi Plunkett—A.K.A.
 Half Waif—crafts haunting melodies that suspend you in a dusky dreamworld.
 She takes on the role of this world’s troubadour, disturbed by her travels, by homesickness, by a very beautiful kind of sadness.
 We follow her as she drifts between coasts, exploring the complications of female heroism.

 The album cover sets up the main conflict by depicting the opening lyrics, “Staring out into the shifting darkness, / Trying to give a name to the place where my heart is.”
 On this first track, “Lavender Burning,” solo synth gives voice to the mysterious landscape Half Waif will explore for eleven more tracks.
 Just as the soundscape is neither consistently full nor sparse, Lavender’s world is part coast, part plains, and part void.
 It shifts between forms, and its instability is exactly what makes it such a captivating fantasy-scape.